 For 100 µL of inner solution, prepare 1.6 mL of outer solution.

-Inner solution
+Pre-Inner solution

 Add reagents 1-14 according to the amounts and concentration listed in Table 2.
 For example, for a final synthetic cell volume of 100 µL, prepare 100 µL of inner solution.